awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lex-bot.md

                   MessageGroupsList:
                     - Message:
                         PlainTextMessage:
-                          Value: "Okay, your {FlowerType} will be ready for pickup by {PickUpTime} on {PickUpDate}.
+                          Value: "Okay, your {FlowerType} will be ready for pickup by {PickupTime} on {PickupDate}.
 Does this sound okay?"
                   MaxRetries: 3
                   AllowInterrupt: false
                 DeclinationResponse: